This homemade bread pudding recipe is just like Grandma used to make!

 - 2 tablespoons butter melted

-Meanwhile, in a medium bowl whisk together eggs, cream, sugar, vanilla and cinnamon.
+- Meanwhile, in a medium bowl whisk together eggs, cream, sugars, vanilla, and cinnamon.

-Bake 35 – 40 minutes until a knife inserted in the center comes out clean.
+- Bake for 35 to 40 minutes until a knife inserted in the center comes out clean.